zhangsy-ryan/DGT/readme.md

 pip install libauc==1.1.0
 ```

-Since molecular SMILES is not provided along with the the download link of `torch_geometric` for the QM9 dataset.
-We provide that together with the scaffold splitting result in the `datasets/QM9_split` folder.
-After downloading the QM dataset, please run all files under `datasets/QM9_split` to `datasets/QM9/raw`.
+Since molecular SMILES is not provided along with the download link from the `torch_geometric` package for the QM9 dataset.
+We provide that in the `datasets/QM9_split` folder, together with the scaffold splitting results.
+After downloading the QM dataset, please copy files under `datasets/QM9_split` to `datasets/QM9/raw`.

-Configuration files for reproducing our results are provided in the `configs` folder.
+Config files for reproducing our results are provided in the `configs` folder.
 To train from scratch, run `python main.py --cfg config_file_path --repeat 1 seed 0 wandb.use False`.

 This implementation is developed from graphgps.
-For more information, please check
+For more information, please check [https://github.com/rampasek/GraphGPS.git](https://github.com/rampasek/GraphGPS.git)